NSPC911/nspc911.github.io/src/content/posts/the-terminal-hopping-experience.md

 const base = import.meta.env.BASE_URL.endsWith('/') ? import.meta.env.BASE_URL : import.meta.env.BASE_URL + '/';
 </script>

-So terminals, our lovely tool that we spend so much time on.
+So, terminals, our lovely tool that we spend so much time on.

 Maybe you are on neovim, configuring your plugins instead of doing some actual work.